Do You

 Emergency Contact Details

-We have never needed this but your committee has approved
+We have never needed this but your committee

-person who could be contacted in the case of unexpected illness,
+of the person who could be contacted in the case of unexpected illness,

-clearly printed on the back of your SNN membership name label.
+clearly printed on the back of your SNN Membership name label.

 Please write this contact info on your label at the next class or